3D camcorder: 3D standard HD camcorder

 A 3D standard camcorder is similar in size to a conventional camcorder with an enlarged lens.
 The larger lenses provide better images than a 3D pocket camcorder.

 The first Consumer 3D camcorder was the Toshiba SK-3D7K, exhibited at CES 1988 in Las Vegas and available for purchase in 1989.
 It had a dual CCD/lens setup that recorded the stereoscopic video in field-sequenced NTSC format through a built-in multiplexer onto VHS-C tapes.
 It remained the only consumer 3D camcorder for about 20 years until the release of the Fujifilm W1.
 Only 500 of these camcorders were produced.

 Panasonic's HDC-SDT750 was the first consumer oriented standard-sized 3D HD camcorder.
 It has an HD camcorder body with a dual-lens 3D attachment.
 In contrast to later 3D camcorders, the HDC-SDT750 is incapable of optical zoom operation in 3D mode.

 At Consumer Electronic Show 2011, Panasonic launched five 3D-ready camcorders: HDC-TM900, HS900, SD900, HDC-SD800 and HDC-SD90.
 The previous four models use 3 sensors, which each sensor handling a different colour.
 And the latest model use only one sensor, but offering a 28 mm wide angle lens, 21x optical zoom (stretched to 40x with combination of digital zoom), Hybrid Optical Image Stabilization and 1080/50p.
 All the five camcorders offer compatibility with their existing 3D adapter, the VW-CLT1 3D Conversion Lens, which uses also on HDC-SDT750.

 3D standard Full HD camcorder

 Sony claims its HDR-TD10E is the world's first 'Double Full HD' 3D camcorder (not for stills).
 It has dual lenses, dual sensors and dual processors.
 It has 10x optical zoom, and the 3D image is viewable on its LCD panel without glasses.

 The Sony HDR-TD20 and the later HDR-TD30 are only for video and not for stills.

 JVC's first 3D camcorder is the JVC GS-TD1 which has two lenses and two sensors.
-It can record 3D Full HD video in 1080p at a maximum data rate of 34Mbit/s with stereo audio (also for stills) and has 5x optical zoom in 3D or 10x optical zoom in 2D.
+It can record 3D Full HD video in 1080p at a maximum data rate of 34 Mbit/s with stereo audio (also for stills) and has 5x optical zoom in 3D or 10x optical zoom in 2D.
 The 3D image is viewable on its 3.5" LCD touchscreen panel without glasses.